Bush Six: Spanish Attorney General drops the charges

 Hamed Abderrahman Ahmed, Lahcen Ikassrien, Jamiel Abdul Latif al Banna and Omar Deghayes, had previously faced charges in Spanish courts, based on confessions they made while in US custody.

 Their charges had been dropped based on their claims that their confessions were false and were the result of abusive interrogation techniques.

 On May 5, 2009, Investigating Magistrate Eloy Velasco formally requested the US to indicate whether they were going to conduct a domestic inquiry into the six men's conduct.

 Spain's principle of universal justice allows third party states to charge non-citizens, and request their extradition, only when their country of citizenship has not conducted its own investigation.

 On May 20, 2009, The New York Times reported that some Spanish legislators were proposing a law to strip investigating magistrates of the authority to pursue international human rights cases.

 This law, however, would not retroactively put an end to the progress of current cases.
 It would merely have stopped the initiation of similar cases.
 According to historian Andy Worthington (writing in the Huffington Post), Spanish newspaper Público had reported that Garzón was proceeding to the next phase of his investigation.
 In February 2011, Judge Ruz rejected a Spanish prosecutor's effort to stop the investigation.

 U.S. embassy cables

 Numerous embassy cables leaked by the whistle-blowing website WikiLeaks centered on the progression of the case.

 The cable reveals that Chief Prosecutor Javier Zaragoza intended to steer the case away from its assignment to Judge Baltasar Garzón who is well-known for investigating a universal jurisdiction case targeting Chilean dictator Augusto Pinochet and has been an outspoken critic of the Guantanamo Bay detention facility.
 Garzón publicly stated that former President George W. Bush should be tried for war crimes.
 Garzón was "forced to give up" the case against the Bush Six to another judge who declined to pursue the investigation.
 Garzón, however, continued an investigation into torture at Guantanamo Bay and U.S. Officials indicated in a cable they feared he may, "attempt to wring all the publicity he can from the case unless and until he is forced to give it up."

-United States Senators Mel Martinez (R-FL) and Judd Gregg (R-NH) lobbied on behalf of the U.S. government position as summarized in an embassy cable sent on April 17, 2009.
-Senator Martinez warned that, "the prosecutions would neither be understood nor accepted in the U.S. and would have an enormous impact on the bilateral relationship."
-Spanish Foreign Minister Angel Losada was quoted as saying that the "National Court had broad jurisdiction for universal justice and that there was no political influence on the judicial process."